 This special exhibition, Bes.
 Demon god – Protector of Egypt offers visitors an opportunity to meet the little deity Bes, who in Ancient Egypt protected people against all imaginable ills.
 As a special activity children and their adults can listen to a “radio programme” in the exhibition.
 Bes will be in the studio playing songs about all the different things he’s able to do.

 Bes is easily recognisable.
 He has short, stumpy legs, his tongue pokes out of his mouth, his beard resembles a lion’s mane and he has a feather ornament on his head.
 Bes was present in people’s lives at all levels of Ancient Egyptian society, in the homes of both pharaohs and slaves.
 He provided protection against diseases, took care of pregnant women and frightened children, prevented snake bites, and had the power to scare away all enemies.

 The exhibition invites visitors into Bes’s universe, where magic and the belief that good demons can ward off all kinds of evil are a natural part of life.
 The exhibition takes us into Egyptian homes, where Bes played an indispensable role in everyday life.
 There was a huge risk of death in childbirth, and the rate of infant mortality was high.
 Bes offered protection against everything, so he was present everywhere in the homes of the Ancient Egyptians – on beds and headrests, on cosmetic containers and mirrors, and on so-called ‘Bes jars’ and magic wands.

-The exhibition has been organised by the Glyptotek in collaboration with the Allard Pierson Museum, Amsterdam and the Museum August Kestner, Hannover with additional loans from Römer-Pelizaeus Museum Hildesheim, the University of Aberdeen Museum, Ägyptisches Museum Leipzig and a selection of finds from an excavation in Sudan.
+The exhibition has been organised by the Glyptotek in collaboration with the Allard Pierson Museum, Amsterdam and the Museum August Kestner, Hannover with additional loans from Römer-Pelizaeus Museum Hildesheim, the University of Aberdeen Museum and Ägyptisches Museum Leipzig.